zowe/docs-site/docs/user-guide/install-zos.md

 ![4 installation methods](../images/install/4-installation-methods.png)

-## Stage 1: Planning and preparing
+## Stage 1: Prepare for installation

 Begin the installation process by familiarizing yourself with the following topics which are covered in the section [Preparing for installation](installandconfig.md):